Skip to main content

 Choose how you want to integrate Agent Studio

-• HTTP API: Directly interact with your agent using HTTP requests.
+• HTTP API: directly interact with your agent using HTTP requests.

-• InstantSearch: Use the InstantSearch.js or React InstantSearch libraries to integrate search capabilities alongside your agent.
+• InstantSearch: use the InstantSearch.js or React InstantSearch libraries to integrate search capabilities alongside your agent.

-• AI SDK UI: Use the React-based SDK for a ready-to-use conversational UI.
+• AI SDK UI: use the React-based SDK for a ready-to-use conversational UI.

 API integration